lingtran/cosmic_pairing/README.md

 ### Intention

-To learn Python/Flask by attempting to build a single page app with Flask and Vue.js.
+To learn Python/Flask and React by attempting to build a progressive web app.

 ### Concept Inspo